slinga-homebrew/Save-Game-Copier/README.md

 ## Adding Custom Save Games
 There are two ways to add your custom save game files to SGC:
-1) (Windows) Using something WinISO add your save game file to the SAVES directory.
+1) (Windows) Using something like WinISO add your save game file to the SAVES directory.
 Again read the instructions in "Save Game Format" so you have the correct type of file and filename.
+The filename must be in the 8.3 format.
 1) (Linux)
 ```
 # mount the original